 - The Blue Cash Everyday® Card from American Express, for instance, offers 2 percent cash back at select U.S. department stores, with no spending cap.
-There’s also an introductory bonus of $100 in statement credit when you spend $2,000 in the first six months.
-You can also earn 20% back on Amazon.com purchases within the first six months, up to $150 back.
+There’s also an introductory bonus of $200 in statement credits when you spend $2,000 in purchases in the first six months of card membership.

 - You could potentially earn a higher rewards rate on interview shopping by choosing a card with a quarterly bonus.

 - The Discover it® Cash Back card and the Chase Freedom (no longer available it is now the Chase Freedom Flex) card both offer 5 percent cash back on selected bonus categories each quarter, up to the spending limit of $1,500 in purchases combined, then 1 percent – remember to opt in or sign up for the bonus category each quarter.

 Tip: Remember to get the full rundown on a rewards card’s details before opening an account.
 Specifically, check the annual fee and the APR on purchases, says Ryan Skidmore, marketing specialist at Lift Credit.
 “If you decide to go with a card with a rewards program, make sure you aren’t paying more for the card than what you get in return,” he says.

 Consider all options for scoring rewards – but beware of interest rates

 But what if your credit score isn’t high enough yet to qualify for a traditional rewards card?